davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-built-in-global-functions"></a>Built-in Global Properties and Functions
-[JavaScript Global Reference](http://www.w3schools.com/jsref/jsref_obj_global.asp) explains that there are a few global properties and global functions.
+<a href="http://www.w3schools.com/jsref/jsref_obj_global.asp" target="_blank" dummy="_">JavaScript Global Reference</a> explains that there are a few global properties and global functions.
 They are _not_ attached to any particular objects so they really are just standalone variables and functions, not methods.

 Out of those there may be more convenient alternatives, e.g. there are jQuery methods for testing for numeracy.